dskuang/Capstone-Project/README.md

 [here]: http://www.stumblr.xyz

-## Minimum Viable Product
-Tumblir is a blogging and content-sharing website inspired by Tumblr built with Backbone.js on rails.
+Stumblr is a blogging and content-sharing website inspired by Tumblr built with Backbone.js on rails.
 To view this app, please click [here].
 Users can: